ModiaSim/Modia.jl/docs/src/Tutorial.md

 The merging implies that the `output` property of `y` is kept, but the binding expression is changed from `:x` to `:(-x + u)`.

-In general, recursive merging is desired and TinyModia provides a `mergeModels` function for that (see appendix 2).
+In general, recursive merging is desired and TinyModia provides a `mergeModels` function for that (see appendix [A.3 MergeModels algorithm](@ref)).
 This function is invoked as a binary operator `|` (also used for merge in Python).
 Note, that the order of the arguments/operands are important.

 Generalizing the block to have two outputs for both low and high pass filtering would be done as follows: